agiliq/sendgrid-eventhooks/README.md

 Now whenever sendgrid receives the email, it will post to this webhook.

 This webwook will consume the data and send a signal called `sendgrid_email_received`.
-This will have a data attribute with the data received from sendgrid.
+This will have a data attribute containing dict with following keys:
+* Sender
+* To
+* Date
+* Subject
+* Body